 Geordies might be known for their love of a good night out, but they also know how to throw a cracking Chinese New Year party.

-On Sunday 2nd February, Newcastle's Stowell Street is transformed into a thriving hub of Chinese traditions, including crafts, calligraphy, rhythmic drumming, dancing and street food vendors dishing up authentic Chinese snacks.
+Newcastle's Stowell Street is transformed into a thriving hub of Chinese traditions, including crafts, calligraphy, rhythmic drumming, dancing and street food vendors dishing up authentic Chinese snacks.

 Performers, puppets, dancers and drummers weave through the streets before reaching the Chinese Arch on Stowell Street, where festivities continue into the evening.